Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 ### Connect the Sign-up Team to the Challenge Project

-The API to call is [http://hud.rel.rest.doc.sagebase.org.s3-website-us-east-1.amazonaws.com/POST/challenge.html].
+The API to call is found [here](http://hud.rel.rest.doc.sagebase.org.s3-website-us-east-1.amazonaws.com/POST/challenge.html).
 This registers the challenge team to the challenge site and creates a challenge Id.

 {% tabs %}